Home > Basin Information

 • Delaware (979 square miles, 7.23%)

-• Land cover varies from mostly tree canopy in the northern portion of the basin to more urbanized and farmland in the southern section.
-As expected, more impervious surface occurs in the more developed/urbanized sections of the basin.
+Land Cover: The northern part of the Basin is mostly tree canopy.
+The southern portion of the Basin includes more urban areas and farmland.
+As expected, more impervious surface (for example, paved roads) occurs in the more developed/urbanized sections of the Basin.
 Roughly 11% is wetlands - tidal and freshwater.

-• Population Served: The DRB has a large size-to-service ratio; the Basin drains only four-tenths of one percent of the total continental U.S. land area, but ~14.2 million people (~4% of the U.S. population) rely on its waters for drinking, agricultural and industrial use.
+Population Served: The DRB has a large size-to-service ratio; the Basin drains only four-tenths of one percent of the total continental U.S. land area, but 14.2 million people (~4% of the U.S. population; jpg) rely on its waters for drinking, agricultural and industrial use.

 • Population Served by the Delaware River Basin (pdf; presented by DRBC staff, June 2023)

-• Supports the water needs of two of the nation's largest cities: Philadelphia and New York City, as well as ~one million people in northern New Jersey.
+• The DRB supports the water needs of two of the nation's largest cities: Philadelphia and New York City, as well as ~one million people in northern New Jersey.

-• Consumptive Use: Over 850 million gallons a day; this is water withdrawn from the Basin but not returned.
-The biggest consumptive users are out of basin diversions for NYC and northern N.J., which total almost 2/3 of all water in the Basin that is used consumptively.
+• Over 850 million gallons of water a day is used consumptively; this is water withdrawn from the Basin but not returned.
+The biggest consumptive users are out of Basin diversions for NYC and northern N.J., which total almost 2/3 of all water in the Basin that is used consumptively.

 Related Resources